burkayakca/AiKanjiDictionaryApp/README.md

     npm start
     ```
 2. Open your web browser and navigate to `http://localhost:3000`.
-3. Enter the Kanji characters you want to look up and get their translations and definitions.
+3. Enter the Kanji character you want to look up

 ## Contribution
 We welcome contributions to AiKanjiDictionary!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
 Here are some ways you can contribute: